junit-team/junit5/README.md

 This repository is the home of the next generation of JUnit, _JUnit 5_.

-The project is currently in _Phase 3_, building the _Alpha 1 milestone_ which is based on feedback received for the [Prototype].
+The project is currently in _Phase 4_, working toward the first official [_milestone_](https://github.com/junit-team/junit5/milestones/5.0%20M1) release.

+[JUnit 5.0.0-ALPHA](https://github.com/junit-team/junit5/releases/tag/r5.0.0-ALPHA) was released on February 1st, 2016.

+## Roadmap

+Consult the wiki for details on the current [JUnit 5 roadmap](https://github.com/junit-team/junit5/wiki#roadmap).

 ## Documentation